peterdevpl/peterdevpl.github.io/_posts/2019-01-25-picking-a-php-tool-to-read-and-manipulate-pdf-files.markdown

 ### pdfparser

 There is an interesting library called [smalot/pdfparser](https://github.com/smalot/pdfparser).
-It has almost 1000 stars on GitHub.
-It utilizes [TCPDF Parser](https://github.com/tecnickcom/TCPDF/blob/master/tcpdf_parser.php) to parse a PDF file into an array of document objects which is further processed to get what we need.
+It has over 1500 stars on GitHub.
+It parses a PDF file into an array of document objects which is further processed to get what we need.

 The library is convenient as it supports both parsing an existing file or a string with PDF data. **It allows you to extract metadata and plain text from a document**.
 You can test the library at its [demo page](https://www.pdfparser.org/demo).

-The problem is that Sebastien’s library is based on old TCPDF version 6 parser which some day is going to be replaced by a newer rewrite called [tc-lib-pdf-parser](https://github.com/tecnickcom/tc-lib-pdf-parser).
-However, that new parser is still under development and [Sebastien’s is aware of its existence](https://github.com/smalot/pdfparser/pull/92#issuecomment-205732819).

 [smalot/pdfparser](https://github.com/smalot/pdfparser) has commercial support from Actualys.

+### tc-lib-pdf-parser

+[This is a library made by the creator of TCPDF](https://github.com/tecnickcom/tc-lib-pdf-parser), a well-known library generating PDF files.
+This parser draws less interest than the first one, though the author has over 15 years of experience handling PDFs.

+You can compare both libraries by parsing different documents.
+They can differ especially in terms of processing corrupted files.

 ### FPDI